sharovatov/teamlead/speaking_club_en.md

 My thesis is that **people who don’t understand the value of the work and their impact on delivering this value, are much less happy and therefore (as studies prove) much less productive**.

-How can we mediate this?

 There are two huge areas exploring the ways to deal with this issue — [Narrative psychology](https://en.wikipedia.org/wiki/Narrative_psychology) and [Drama therapy](https://en.wikipedia.org/wiki/Drama_therapy).

 Both use storytelling and acting — essentially a dialogue with the audience as a way of self-fulfilment and self-actualisation.

-Here’s what we offer:
+## Here’s what we offer:

+A ‘speaking club’.

-A training aimed at improving employees speaking and acting skills, thus allowing them to
+It’s a regular training aimed at improving employees speaking and acting skills, thus allowing them to:
-- improving speaking skills
-- improving acting skills

-- PR
-- psycholinguistics and speech
-- narrative psychology
+- get rid of all the fears of stage and start enjoying the dialogue with the audience
+- reduce time on preparing the talks
+- come up with more engaging topics and ways to discuss them

+As soon as people start giving more talks more confidently, they see more good feedback from the audience, their self-esteem grows, their productivity and loyalty to the company grows.

+The feel and belief they are doing an amazing job and they are a great specialist grow with every single applause they receive at a conference.

+How does this work?

 **References**:
 - [The Psychology of Self-Esteem: A Revolutionary Approach to Self-Understanding that Launched a New Era in Modern Psychology (Nathaniel Branden, 2001)](https://www.wiley.com/en-us/The+Psychology+of+Self+Esteem%3A+A+Revolutionary+Approach+to+Self+Understanding+that+Launched+a+New+Era+in+Modern+Psychology-p-9780787945268)